-Click on the image above to attend class.
-New: On 2/10 I updated the link above.
+Click on this link here to attend class.
+New: On 2/10 I updated the link.
 If you have found me here, you should get a discount to class!
-Click the image above for a 50% off link which means the course will cost you $15.
+Click for a 50% off link which means the course will cost you $15.

 Less strain + more efficiency = more knitting.
 Whether or not math is your forté, this is an equation sure to catch any knitter’s eye.
 If your knitting has ever been cut short by achy hands and wrists, or if you find yourself yearning for speedier stitching, join me, instructor Lorilee Beltman, for my online Craftsy class, Knit Faster with Continental Knitting, to learn a different style of knitting that increases comfort and bolsters efficiency!